jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     sudo usermod -aG render $LOGNAME
     ```

-   - For Intel iGPUs, you have two types of tonemapping methods: OpenCL and VPP.
+   - For Intel iGPUs, you have two types of tone-mapping methods: OpenCL and VPP.
 Choose the latter one for faster transcoding speed, but fine tuning options are not supported.

     Method OpenCL: Follow the instructions from [intel-compute-runtime](https://github.com/intel/compute-runtime/releases).
 If you are using the docker image from jellyfin/jellyfin or linuxserver/jellyfin, this step can be skipped.